-The constitutional referendum question is "Do you support amending the Constitution with a view to the accession of the Republic of Moldova to the European Union?" with voters selecting either "Yes" or "No." If passed, the preamble to the Constitution will include two new paragraphs with one "reconfirming the European identity of the people of the Republic of Moldova and irreversibility of the European course" and the other "declaring integration into the European Union as a strategic objective of the Republic of Moldova."
+The constitutional referendum question is "Are you for the accession of the Republic of Moldova to the European Union?" with voters selecting either "Yes" or "No." If passed, the preamble to the Constitution will include two new paragraphs with one "reconfirming the European identity of the people of the Republic of Moldova and irreversibility of the European course" and the other "declaring integration into the European Union as a strategic objective of the Republic of Moldova."
 It would also add a section to the Constitution on "Integration in the European Union."

 Article 200 of the new Electoral Code requires political parties to register as participants if they wish to campaign either "for" or "against" a constitutional referendum.
 While voters should be free to not participate in a constitutional referendum, the law does not envision political parties advocating for voters to boycott.
 As of September 3, 2024, one party of the three parties in parliament had declared their intention to campaign on the constitutional referendum.
-Overall, just three parties had registered to campaign "for" and just two parties had registered to campaign "against" the constitutional referendum of Moldova's 65 registered political parties..
+Overall, just three parties had registered to campaign "for" and just two parties had registered to campaign "against" the constitutional referendum of Moldova's 65 registered political parties.